JacobAFW/NICU_Microbiome_Study/README.md

 Microbiome analysis and associated data.

 This repo contains supplementary data for the manuscript titled "Characterising the bacterial gut microbiome of very preterm infants".
-This includes the workflow, metadata and some addtional outputs from analyses.
+This includes:

+ - The full workflow from raw reads to analysis.
+ - The metadata (deidentified).
+ - Some additional outputs from the analysis that may be of interest.

 ## Summary of methods
 ### Lab protocols